Pulmonary pathology

 Pulmonary pathology is the subspecialty of surgical pathology which deals with the diagnosis and characterization of neoplastic and non-neoplastic diseases of the lungs and thoracic pleura.
+It is the study of diseases affecting the lungs and respiratory system.
 Diagnostic specimens are often obtained via bronchoscopic transbronchial biopsy, CT-guided percutaneous biopsy, or video-assisted thoracic surgery (VATS).
 The diagnosis of inflammatory or fibrotic diseases of the lungs is considered by many pathologists to be particularly challenging.